Posted by marilynch

 If you’ve been reading Bicycling Monterey for some time, you’re likely aware that one of our focuses is youth, including violence prevention and related projects.

-Please scroll down for ways you can help Bicycling Monterey or others doing this work.
+Please scroll down for ways you can help Bicycling Monterey or others in this effort.

 “Lost Youth: A County-by-County Analysis of 2013 California Homicide Victims Ages 10 to 24,” was released November 5, 2015.
 Read local perspectives as reported by Ana Ceballos in the Monterey County Weekly, Claudia Meléndez Salinas in the Monterey County Herald, and Mariana Hicks for KION.